Fernando Wood: Early business

 In New York, Fernando enrolled in a private academy run by James Shea of Columbia College.
 He was educated in grammar, rhetoric, and mathematics.
 He left school in 1825 at age 13, as his father's business declined, in order to provide for his family.
 For six years, he worked throughout the Eastern United States in a variety of low-paying jobs, including as a stage actor.
 In 1831, he married his first wife, Anna W. Taylor, the 16-year old daughter of a Philadelphia merchant.

-In 1832, Wood returned to New York City to head his mother's household at 140 Greene Street.
+In 1832, Wood returned to New York City to live with his mother at 140 Greene Street.
 He struggled in business, often working nights at his wife's wine and tobacconist store on Pearl Street.
 In 1835, Wood started a ship chandler firm with Francis Secor and Joseph Scoville, but the business failed during the Panic of 1837.
 He soon opened a bar using his wife's dowry, which he was forced to close because business was so poor.
 In later years, after parting ways politically, Scoville accused Wood of overcharging drunken bar patrons.